 - Commitment to the SHIFT Initiative must be provided by a director or senior manager.
 They will be responsible for ensuring compliance with the safety improvement plan.

 - There is a modest annual fee to join and participate in the SHIFT Initiative, but the main contribution is company commitment.

-Further details of the SHIFT Initiative can be obtained from the SHIFT administrator at the: -
+Further details of the SHIFT Initiative can be obtained from the Richard Heath (SHIFT Administrator) at the: -

 Cast Metals Federation, National Metalforming Centre, 47 Birmingham Road, West Bromwich, West Midlands, B70 6PY, Tel: 0121 601 6392 or